 Although typically not the initial cause of the anorexia, this disorder can begin to serve a very real function in the life of the girl or woman who struggles with it.
 Perhaps it helps her to numb painful emotions she would rather not feel, or maybe it allows her to feel a sense of control in a life that is otherwise chaotic.
 Regardless of function, prolonged anorexia can destroy, or even end her life.

 Anorexia typically does not resolve itself; professional care for anorexia treatment is usually required.
 After the initial onset of the disorder, outpatient treatment is the first approach.
 This treatment may involve a team of providers, such as a therapist/family therapist, registered dietitian, and physician/psychiatrist.
 Professionals who are experienced and skilled in the assessment and treatment of eating disorders can develop a comprehensive outpatient treatment plan or, based upon their assessments, may recommend a higher level of care.
 If the eating disorder does not respond to outpatient treatment and/or if outpatient treatment reaches an impasse, inpatient or residential treatment would likely be indicated.

 Why our Anorexia Treatment is Successful

-- The cornerstone of all The Meadows Ranch treatment is complete focus on the individual.
+- The cornerstone of all The Meadows Ranch treatment is a complete focus on the individual.

 - Treatment duration is highly flexible and based on each patient’s unique needs.